thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

   Hen's Parties are totally our thing!
 We love them and, well,...they love us... (blush).
-Its a mutual admiration kind of vibe and we couldn't think of any place we'd rather be :-).
+Its a mutual admiration kind of situation and we couldn't think of any place we'd rather be :-).

   Any style, any vibe the choice is yours, we don't bring pre-prescribed ideas